pablogcardarelli/pablogcardarelli/README.md

 # Pablo Garcia-Cardarelli

 Telecommunications engineer and Ph.D. candidate at Tecnun - University of Navarra, working on chipless RFID systems, passive RF sensors, and digital signal processing.
-My research focuses on low-cost, hardware-based sensing for industrial and IoT applications — combining antenna design, circuit and PCB development, and FPGA implementation.
+My research focuses on low-cost, hardware-based sensing for industrial and IoT applications, combining antenna design, circuit and PCB development, and FPGA implementation.
 I'm especially interested in **wearable systems**, **wireless monitoring**, and **experimental hardware prototyping** — the kind of work where you learn by building and testing.

 ---